Little One: Chapter 21

 “Darling?” he probed again softly.

-Without thinking, I inhaled through my nose, producing an audible sniffle.
+Without thinking, I inhaled through my nose, producing an audible sniffle and giving myself away.

 I cursed myself for the mistake.